 Multi-region search pulls queries from multiple regional libraries across the organization, and shows relevant results from all libraries available for search.

-For more information on how User Profiles and Default filters work, refer to User profiles and Default filters.
+For more information about how User profiles and Default filters work, refer to User profiles and Default filters.

 Configuring Knowledge Libraries for regions